Frequently Asked Questions

 Do you teach other instruments besides the flute?

-Yes, we also teach piano!
-We have both a Suzuki Piano & Flute program.
+Yes!
+We have a Suzuki Piano, Flute & Guitar program.

 Do I have to take both group classes and private lessons?